Big Tech Races To Capitalize On Booming Gaming Industry

 Clashes in Streaming Game Services

 Amazon is no stranger to the gaming industry.
 Amazon Fire TVs and tablets are popular mobile gaming platforms that even offer a special controller.
 This market is under fire thanks to the rise of Apple Arcade, a big tech streaming game platform launched just this week.
 As they battle Apple in the streaming world, another big competitor is on its way as well: Google.
-The Stadia is a big tech answer to hardcore, high quality games.
+Google Stadia is a big tech answer to hardcore, high quality games.
 Unlike Amazon’s digital games on Amazon Fire products, the Stadia is set to stream things from major publishers like Ubisoft, EA, and CD Projekt Red.
 It’s a different market than Apple or Amazon are wanting, but big tech gaming vet Microsoft is taking on the core gamers with the xCloud.
 You can see how crowded the field is already getting, and things are just getting started.

 eSports and Big Tech: A Game of Gaming Revenue